Advertiser Disclosure

 • High balance required for top APY

-Or, if you have more money to deposit, you can open a First Internet Bank money market savings account and bump that APY up as high as 5.08%.
-You’ll need a balance of $5 million or higher to earn that top rate.
-Don’t worry if you don’t have that much cash to stash.
-Accounts with daily balances below $5 million still earn a healthy interest rate of 3.30%.
+First Internet Bank offers a traditional business savings account, but if you have more money to deposit, you can open a First Internet Bank money market savings account and bump that APY up as high as 5.46%.
+You'll need a balance of $1 million or higher to earn that top rate.
+Don't worry if you don't have that much cash to stash, as accounts with less than $1m still earn 3.76%.

-First Internet Bank Rewards & Perks
+First Internet Bank Features, Rewards, & Perks

 First Internet Bank Fees